 When looking at how you actually unlock a door, it's typically through a wall or door-mounted reader.
-At first glance, door access readers all seem the same.
-The main differences I would say are how they connect to the access control system (either on-premise in the IT room, or cloud-based) via wireless or wired connection - or not at all.
-But another factor is power supply - either they are battery powered, low voltage connected or "power over ethernet" (PoE) - more about that below.
+At first glance, all door access readers may seem the same.
+The main differences are how they connect to the access control system (either on-premise in the IT room, or through the cloud) via wireless or wired connection - or not at all.
+But another factor is power supply - either they are battery powered, low voltage connected, or "power over ethernet" (PoE) - more about that below.

-In the end you can think of readers as four different categories:
+In the end you can think of readers in four different categories:

 - Standalone proximity readers